Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Summary and discussion

-It is significant to note that the covariant holographic entanglement negativity obtained from our proposal, for various bipartite mixed states in $CFT_{1+1}$s dual to bulk stationary and time dependent configurations involving the minimal entanglement wedge cross section match with those obtained from an earlier alternate holographic construction involving algebraic sums of the lengths of bulk extremal curves homologous to certain appropriate combination of the subsystems in question.
-Note that exactly similar conclusions have been described in \cite {Basak:2020oaf} for the holographic entanglement negativity for various bipartite mixed states in $CFT_{1+1}$s dual to static bulk $AdS_3$ configurations obtained from the entanglement wedge.
-A certain mismatch of the results of the method based on the entanglement wedge with the corresponding replica technique results involving a missing thermal term for the mixed state of a single interval at a finite temperature in the dual $CFT_{1+1}$, has also been resolved in \cite {Basak:2020oaf}.
-This clearly demonstrates the equivalence of the two distinct holographic constructions both for static and non static bulk configurations for the $AdS_3/CFT_2$ scenario.
-As a significant consequence it is observed that the algebraic sum of the lengths of the bulk extremal curves homologous to appropriate combinations of intervals mentioned above was proportional to the minimal entanglement wedge cross section.
-It is interesting to speculate that the above geometric conclusion of the proportionality of the two quantities extend to higher dimensions where the computation of the entanglement wedge is non trivial and the corresponding algebraic sum of the areas of bulk extremal surfaces homologous to appropriate combination of the subsystems may provide an alternate simpler method.
-We should mention here however that an explicit analytic continuation to determine the backreaction of the cosmic brane arising from the bulk conical defect on the EWCS is still a non trivial open issue for generic covariant $AdS_{d+1}/CFT_d$ scenarios.
+It is significant to note that the covariant holographic entanglement negativity obtained from our proposal, for bipartite mixed states in $CFT_{1+1}$s dual to bulk stationary and time dependent configurations involving the extremal entanglement wedge cross section match upto certain constant factors with those obtained from an earlier holographic construction involving algebraic sums of the lengths of bulk extremal curves homologous to certain appropriate combination of the intervals appropriate to the bipartite state in question.
+Exactly similar conclusions have been described in \cite {Basak:2020oaf} for the holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to static bulk $AdS_3$ geometries obtained from the minimal EWCS.
+This clearly demonstrates the equivalence of the two holographic constructions for the $AdS_3/CFT_2$ scenario modulo the constants related to the Markov gap mentioned above.
+It is an interesting open issue to extend this construction based on the EWCS to generic higher dimensional $AdS_{d+1}/CFT_d$ scenarios.
+In this context note that the computation of the entanglement wedge in higher dimensions is extremely non trivial and the alternate holographic proposal based on the algebraic sum of the areas of bulk extremal surfaces homologous to appropriate combination of the subsystems may provide a simpler approach.
+We should also mention here that an explicit analytic continuation to determine the backreaction of the cosmic brane arising from the bulk conical defect on the extremal EWCS is still a non trivial open issue for the covariant $AdS_{d+1}/CFT_d$ scenarios.
+An argument for this may be developed following the maximin construction that demonstrates the equivalence of the RT and the HRT construction.
 This is an extremely interesting problem for future investigations.